michal-h21/make4ht/README.md

 # Introduction

-`make4ht` is a build system for \TeX4ht, \TeX\ to XML converter.
+`make4ht` is a build system for [\TeX4ht](https://tug.org/tex4ht/), \TeX\ to XML converter.
 It provides a command line tool that drives the conversion process.
 It also provides a library that can be used to create customized conversion tools.
 An example of such a tool is [tex4ebook](https://github.com/michal-h21/tex4ebook), a tool for conversion from \TeX\ to ePub and other e-book formats.

+See section \ref{sec:htlatex} for some reasons why you should consider to use `make4ht` instead of `htlatex`,
+section \ref{sec:output} talks about supported output formats and extensions and section \ref{sec:buildfiles} describes build files, which can be used to execute additional commands or post-process the generated files.

+# Usage

 The basic conversion from \LaTeX\ to `HTML` using `make4ht` can be executed using the following command: